 Access to the Course

-Access to the course requires admission to the Faculty of Mathematics and Natural Sciences
+Access to the course requires admission to a masterprogram at the Faculty of Mathematics and Natural Sciences

 Teaching and learning methods

 The teaching method is group work (TBL) or lectures, as well as laboratory exercises.